marcomoretto/VESPUCCI/docs/query_vespucci.rst

  2. use the Python package `pyCOMPASS <https://pycompass.readthedocs.io>`_

  3. use the R package rCOMPASS

+ 4. use the _`Dash application <https://dashcompass.herokuapp.com/>`_

 We recomend to use either option 2 or 3 unless you need to use the GraphQL endpoint specifically.
-Both the Python and R packages provide the same options as the GraphQL endpoint but with all the expressiveness of a higher order programming language
+Both the Python and R packages provide the same options as the GraphQL endpoint but with all the expressiveness of a higher order programming language.
+Option 4 is not meant for data analysis but to showcase how to create tools on top of pyCOMPASS, rCOMPASS or COMPASS directly.

 Use the GraphQL endpoint
 ------------------------